coinsurenz/LibreTX/README.md

 ![](.gitbook/assets/wt4.png)

 * Enter the nSequence bytes.
-The user may enter what ever values they like in this field but they must be hex values  to be accepted and 4 bytes/8 charachters \(eg- feffffff\) for the transaction to be valid.
+The user may enter what ever values they like in this field but they must be hex values  to be accepted and 4 bytes/8 characters \(eg- feffffff\) for the transaction to be valid.

 ![](.gitbook/assets/wt5.png)